-- (b) [Company E] also indicated that the development of [Plaza B] not only is advantaged in establishing the [Ministry's] image, but also increases the fame of the Ministry in Hong Kong, or at the meantime after retaining parts of the premises for her own use, the remaining parts can be let out to generate rental income [D/App.F/p.111]. - On about 27/1/1992 the Redevelopment Project proposal to redevelop the [Plaza B] as its production and operating office building was further discussed and jointly proposed by [Company F], [Company E] and [Company D] ("Redevelopment Proposal") [D/p.112-113].
-They proposed, in particular, the 2nd option - (a) By acquiring the land at [Address G] and jointly developed with the 2 pieces of lands owned by [Company H] and [Company F]; - (b) The feasibility and financial viability analysis in terms of cost and yield has provisionally reflected that the return would be at about 13.3%; - (c) Regarding the funding, [Company H] and [Company F] shall provide HK\$8M in addition to borrowing from bank for \$90M whereas [Company D] shall borrow the sum of about HK\$500M from on the collateral of the 2 pieces of lands owned by [Company F] and [Company H], and finance HK\$100M itself; - (d) In event [Company D] has financial difficulties in acquiring the land at [Address G], construction member companies and supplying member companies of Ministry are invited to invest by cash whereby on completion of the Redevelopment Project, interests in the [Plaza B]will be apportioned in accordance with the amount of contribution; - (e) The name of the building on completion is called [Plaza B] subject to the final approval of the Ministry.
+- (b) CRS-HK also indicated that the development of Railway Plaza not only is advantaged in establishing the Railway Ministry's image, but also increases the fame of the Ministry in Hong Kong, or at the meantime after retaining parts of the premises for her own use, the remaining parts can be let out to generate rental income [D/App.F/p.111]. - (2) On about 27/1/1992 the Redevelopment Project proposal to redevelop the Railway Plaza as its production and operating office building was further discussed and jointly proposed by Guangzhou Railway, CRS-HK and CCECC ("Redevelopment Proposal") [D/p.112-113], They proposed, in particular, the 2nd option - (a) By acquiring the land at No. 37, 39 Chatham Road South and jointly developed with the 2 pieces of lands owned by CRS and Guangzhou Railway; - (b) The feasibility and financial viability analysis in terms of cost and yield has provisionally reflected that the return would be at about 13.3 %; - (c) Regarding the funding, CRS and Guangzhou Railway shall provide HK\$8M in addition to borrowing from bank for \$90M whereas CCECC shall borrow the sum of about HK\$500M from on the collateral of the 2 pieces of lands owned by Guangzhou Railway and CRS, and finance HK\$100 M itself; - (d) In event CCECC has financial difficulties in acquiring the land at No. 37, 39 Chatham Road South, construction member companies and supplying member companies of Ministry are invited to invest by cash whereby on completion of the Redevelopment Project, interests in the Railway Plaza will be apportioned in accordance with the amount of contribution; - (c) The name of the building on completion is called Railway Plaza subject to the final approval of the Ministry.
 On completion of the Redevelopment Project, the Ministry will have her own building in Hong Kong.
-The [Plaza B] will represent a single entity to the public regardless its interests or property right will be apportioned internally among the partners in proportion to the area and their investment fund. - (3) Followed the Ministry's support and pursuant to the Redevelopment Proposal [D/p.112-113], the Appellant acquired the land at [Address G] on 28/2/1992.
-On about 20/3/1992, [Company C], [Company H] and [Company F] convened a meeting in which the following resolutions were passed [D/ZZM-1/p001-p002]:
+The Railway Plaza will represent a single entity to the public regardless its interests or property right will be apportioned internally among the partners in proportion to the area and their investment fund.